Wednesday, June 30, 2010

 This is my review from back then:

 "I had been told to read this book several (5!) years ago after seeing a movie about the ill-fated Lumumba and being interested in the history of the Congo during that period.
 For whatever reason, I never got around to it til a recent trip when I had to time to do some reading.
 Wow.
 I should have read this book years ago.
 The history is really interesting as the story of the Price family envelopes you.
 Any time a book gets you to feel so much emotion, its a good one.
-So if you've been like me, having this book on your to-read list, get to i
+So if you've been like me, having this book on your to-read list, get to it!"

 I reread it recently and still loved it.
 It is one of my all time favorites.